Skip to content

 Dataset template

 A template is a YAML blueprint that describes a data source.
-Built-ins live in open_climate_service/data/datasets/ inside the package (loaded via importlib.resources).
+Built-ins live in open_climate_service/plugins/datasets/ inside the package (loaded via importlib.resources).
 Custom templates live in {plugins_dir}/datasets/ where plugins_dir is set in climate-service.yaml.
 It has no state — it describes what could be ingested, not what has been ingested.

 A template defines: